 Then the cleansed chamber and canals are filled with a replacement material, along with medication designed to prevent another infection.
 If necessary, the tooth receives a temporary filling until a permanent seal is made with a crown.

 Most patients who have root canal report feeling very little to no discomfort or pain.
 They enjoy a restored tooth that can last almost as long as a tooth that was never infected.

 Root canal therapy is needed when an injury or large cavity damages your tooth’s pulp or nerve.
 A patient may experience severe toothaches prior to being evaluated for a root canal.
 This pain can also manifest itself as a sensitivity to heat or cold or as a generalized headache.

 If the tooth dies prior to being evaluated, an abscess can form.
 Therefore it is extremely important to get a proper evaluation for diagnosis.

 Get Relief from Your Infection!

-If you have any of these painful symptoms, call Tabor Dental Associates today!
+If you have any of these painful symptoms, call Tabor Dental Associates in Hendersonville, TN today!
 We’ll get you the soonest appointment possible, so we can try to save your tooth.